kobotabby/TinyTerrorTanks/README.md

-TankRunners
+<h1>TankRunners II: The 25 Chambers </h1>

-2D top-down dungeon shooter.
+2D top-down procedural dungeon shooter.
 [Project for ICS4U]

-Objective:
+<h2>Objective:</h2>

-Explore a randomly generated map of 30 rooms filled with progressively harder and more numerous enemies.
-Try to reach room 30 to win.
+Explore a randomly generated map of 25 rooms counting up from room one filled with harder and more numerous enemies.
+Try to reach room 25 to win.

-Controls:
+<h2>Controls: </h2>

 - W to move up
 - S to move down